mythaxis/mythaxis.github.io/content/issue-38/swans-will-be-swans.md

 Swans can give you a hell of a bruise, but they aren’t actually strong enough to break human bone.
 Well.
 Not normal swans.
 But the kind of swan whose body mass is a human concentrated down, who spends most of her life in flesh rather than feathers, who knows about language and strategy and hate?
 Oh yeah.
 Watch your fucking back.
 Just when you think you’ve snared your prey, she’ll put on her fragile feathery armor and go for your throat.

 He kept screaming as I chased him onto the field.
 He tried to shake me by climbing up in the stands. *Hello, jackass, I have wings, you can’t get away*.
 With his ankle fractured and panic shutting down whatever intelligence he had, he couldn’t strategize.
 I just had to swoop down, open my wings, and hiss like Satan had kids with a cat, and I could herd him anywhere.
-People were yelling around the stands, getting out of my way, getting out their phones.
+People were yelling all around the stands, getting out of my way, getting out their phones.
 I drove him toward a few of them, enough to make sure they got his face in close-up.
 By then, he looked so exhausted he couldn’t even cry anymore.

 I thought for a second about being merciful.